vanta-research/continuum/README.md

 </p>

 <p align="center">
-  Not a chat app.
-Not an editor.
-A space where thinking happens—<br/>
+  A workspace where thinking happens—<br/>
   with artificial intelligence woven into every layer.
 </p>